ixio/Docker/README.md

     STAGE: 'production'
 ```

+#### Demo update script: update-demo.sh

+The update-demo.sh script is meant to be used with a crontab to keep an up-to-date demo on the web and / or a staging environment.
+It records in a html comment on FrontApp the different commits used so that advanced users can know what is deployed exactly.

 ### Use custom FeatureService seeding

 You can un-comment volumes line in the docker-compose file if you use your own seeding files.